Hyatt Regency Kyoto

 Children are made welcome at The Hyatt Regency Kyoto and many of the room categories have sofa beds and interconnecting rooms are also available.
-The Regency Suite is a two-bedroom/two-bathroom suite for those seeking the ultimate in space and comfort when traveling as a family.
+The Regency Suite is a two-bedroom/two-bathroom suite for those seeking the ultimate in space and comfort when travelling as a family.
 The hotel is happy to arrange babysitting for your children on request.

 The hotel's Riraku Spa is a real oasis offering a wide range of Eastern and Western treatments including shiatsu, acupuncture and aromatherapy.
-There is also an indoor swimming pool and fitness center with a full range of the latest exercise equipment.
+There is also an indoor swimming pool and fitness centre with a full range of the latest exercise equipment.

 The Hyatt Regency's three restaurants serve Italian, Japanese and Grilled meat and seafood and the Touzan bar has an extensive sake collection which just has to be sampled.

-The Riraku Spa has much to offer the weary traveler but once revived, the museums and temples, many of which are within walking distance of the Hyatt Regency Kyoto are not to be missed.
+The Riraku Spa has much to offer the weary traveller but once revived, the museums and temples, many of which are within walking distance of the Hyatt Regency Kyoto are not to be missed.
 The Gion district nearby abounds with entertainment options, with Shijo Street and Nishiki Market within a short distance.

 Julie Geyton (Staff)

-The Hyatt Regency is located in the 'Higashiyama Schichijo' area, close to the center of Kyoto and a short walk from the Geisha Gion district and right opposite the incredible Kyoto National Museum.
-The Hyatt Regency is a combination of a modern property combined with interior designs inspired by historical Kyoto and with a spa and fitness center.
+The Hyatt Regency is located in the 'Higashiyama Schichijo' area, close to the centre of Kyoto and a short walk from the Geisha Gion district and right opposite the incredible Kyoto National Museum.
+The Hyatt Regency is a combination of a modern property combined with interior designs inspired by historical Kyoto and with a spa and fitness centre.
 The concierge team have a great range of Experiences suitable for couples or families and can assist to make your stay in Kyoto amazing.
 Restaurants include a wonderful Japanese, Italian and all day dining option.

 Dominic Atterton (Staff)

 The Hyatt Regency is an excellent hotel in a quiet area of Kyoto.
 Rooms are contemporary, light and spacious and I really enjoyed my stay here.
-I was particularly impressed by how buzzy the hotel felt in the evenings with the bar doing great cocktails and a full of like-minded travelers to strike up a conversation with.
+I was particularly impressed by how buzzy the hotel felt in the evenings with the bar doing great cocktails and a full of like-minded travellers to strike up a conversation with.
 The breakfasts are also a highlight and if you can bag a table out on the terrace a really relaxing way to start the day.
 Kyoto is a must visit on any tour of Japan and the Hyatt Regency makes an ideal stop if youre looking to conserve funds for a Ryokan stay or a blowout stop in Tokyo.